 The biggest risk of this strategy is that the property will not appraise for what you had hoped, at which case you would need to bring money to close on the refinance or sell the property.

 There is a little prep work for this strategy, which includes making sure you can qualify for a conventional loan when you refinance, and finding a lender that will give you a loan on a property that is in bad shape.
-You’ll also need a contractor who can do the work for you, and get it done fast.
+You’ll also need a contractor.
+He will do the work for you, and get it done fast.

 Myth #3: It’s Best To Buy Within 30 Minutes Of Where You Live